bhargav1907/Coursera_Capstone/Report.md

 # Data:
 The accident [dataset](https://s3.us.cloud-object-storage.appdomain.cloud/cf-courses-data/CognitiveClass/DP0701EN/version-2/Data-Collisions.csv) which has been provided in this course in week1, is being used here.

-The features being used in this model are: ’SEVERITYCODE','WEATHER','ROADCOND','LIGHTCOND','ADDRTYPE'
+New dataframe is created with only the features being used in the model, which are ’SEVERITYCODE','WEATHER','ROADCOND','LIGHTCOND','ADDRTYPE'

 Head of the training data: